piyushPathak309/Uber-Taxi-Demand-Analysis/README.md

 ## You can see all my Portfolio Projects here -: https://piyushpathak309.github.io/AnAnalyst.github.io/

-### Why This Project :- Uber provides transportation facility to people and people use it lot so i wanted to lnow the different time period in which people use it lot.
+### Why This Project :- Uber provides transportation facility to people and people use it lot so i wanted to know the different time period in which people use it lot.